83gerson/83gerson/README.md

 ## 🧑‍💻 About Me

-I’m a Software Developer with academic and practical experience in full-stack development.
-I work with both frontend and backend technologies, including Angular, React, .NET, and Node.js.
-I also have experience with relational and non-relational databases such as SQL Server and MongoDB.
-I am proactive, organized, and committed to continuous improvement, with strong teamwork and leadership skills.
-I'm also trained in agile methodologies like Scrum and project management practices.
+Software Developer with academic experience in the creation of modern and scalable web solutions.
+I work with Frontend and Backend technologies such as Angular, React, .NET, and Node.js, as well as relational and non-relational databases.
+I am characterized by my proactive approach, leadership skills, teamwork abilities, and commitment to continuous improvement.
+I also have training in agile methodologies and technology project management.

 ---